Whale and Dolphin Watching Tenerife - Whale Seasons Guide and Packing List

 You get an introduction about the protected zone and whales before you depart.

-The entire boat trips are fantastic.
+The entire boat trip is fantastic.
 You get an excellent view of Tenerife and Teide.
 The tour guides share their huge knowledge with you, explaining much about the different cetaceans and their behaviours.
 The tour operators for whale watching trips have different sizes of boats depending on the demand.
 Usually, around 80 boats are out to watch whales and dolphins in the peak season.

 The harbour entrance gate for the whale watching tour.